rafaroca/assignment/otlp-log-viewer/README.md

    - Some styling/visuals
  - You are not meant to extend the Next.js app residing within this repository.
 Please create a new Next.js app in a separate repository.
+ - Assume that this application will be deployed to production.
+Build it accordingly.

 ## References